yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 )
 ```

 These examples are just the beginning of what you can do with code agents, and we're already starting to see their utility for preparing the party.
 You can learn more about how to build code agents in the [smolagents documentation](https://huggingface.co/docs/smolagents).

-smolagents specializes in agents that write and execute Python code snippets, offering sandboxed execution for security.
+`smolagents` specializes in agents that write and execute Python code snippets, offering sandboxed execution for security.
 It supports both open-source and proprietary language models, making it adaptable to various development environments.

 ### Sharing Our Custom Party Preparator Agent to the Hub

-Wouldn't it be amazing to share the Alfred agent with the community?
-By doing so, anyone can easily download and use the agent directly from the Hub, bringing the ultimate party preparator of Gotham to their fingertips!
+Wouldn't it be amazing to share our very own Alfred agent with the community?
+By doing so, anyone can easily download and use the agent directly from the Hub, bringing the ultimate party planner of Gotham to their fingertips!
 Let's make it happen! 🎉

 The `smolagents` library makes this possible by allowing you to share a complete agent with the community and download others for immediate use.
 It's as simple as the following:

 ```python
 # Change to your username and repo name
 agent.push_to_hub('sergiopaniego/AlfredAgent')
 ```

-To download the agent, use this:
+To download the agent again, use the code below:

 ```python
 # Change to your username and repo name